jfx2006/thunderbird-ci-docs/documentation/drivers/merge_duty/index.md

 cycle and bump versions in `comm-central`.

 1. Follow the [general steps](#general-steps)
+2. Run the `comm-bump-central` [no-op trial run](#do-migration-no-op-trial-runs) again and verify the diff looks correct.
 2. Insert the following payload and click submit.

 ```yaml